 Treat yourself and your loved ones to Yorkshire pudding on this day!
 If you have a special recipe, don’t forget to share it on social media with the hashtag #YorkshirePuddingDay.

-When is National Yorkshire Pudding Day celebrated in 2023?
+When is National Yorkshire Pudding Day in 2025?

 National Yorkshire Pudding Day is observed on October 13 each year.